martino2002/garchi/README.md

 # GArchi
-A simple GUI to install .pkg.tar.zst packages on Arch Linux, based on the functionality of GDebi on Debian
+A simple GUI in python to install .pkg.tar.zst packages on Arch Linux, based on the functionality of GDebi on Debian
 Made with Claude AI